AppBaza/appbaza/src/pages/nest.md

   exposes an easy-to-use API for web and mobile applications.
 On top of these APIs will also be Client SDKs for the most popular stacks (JavaScript, Dart, Flutter, etc.).

 - **NEST Dashboard**: Next.js Web application that integrates with <u>NEST Service</u> and Firebase and provides ready-to-use dashboards for User Management, Payments, AI APIs, and more.

 Check [NEST documentation page](/docs/nest) for more detail information.

-### NEST Service
+## NEST Service

 **NEST Service** is the actual backend application that integrates with Firebase, Payment APIs, and AI APIs and exposes an easy-to-use API for web and mobile applications.
 On top of these APIs will also be Client SDKs for the most popular stacks (JavaScript, Dart, Flutter, etc.).

-The service can be used in the following ways:

-### NEST Dashboard
+## NEST Dashboard

 **NEST Dashboard** is a Next.js Web application that integrates with the <u>NEST Service</u> and Firebase and provides ready-to-use dashboards and features such as User Management, Payments, AI APIs, and more.

 ## How you can use NEST?